siddhanth78/DoRAG/README.md

 - Document-specific RAG using Python and Langchain
 - Requires Ollama
 - Install required python modules using command "pip install -r requirements.txt"
-- Make sure Ollama is installed in your system, and the Ollama server is running
+- Make sure Ollama is installed on your system, and the Ollama server is running
 - Use command "ollama pull llama3" to install LLaMa 3 8b on your system
 - Run using command "python DoRAG.py"